zhanzxy5/MVPLN_Matlab/README.md

 # MVPLN_Matlab

 A fast parallel implementation of the MCMC estimation procedure for Multivariate Poisson Log-normal (MVPLN) model developed by Chib and Winkelmann (2001).
-For details about the implementation, please check our forthcoming paper in AMAR.
+For details about the implementation, please check our paper in AMAR.

 To use the code, modify the configurations in the modelConfig.m, and then you are OK to go!